salacika/DE1SQL/SQL5/README.md

 **Problem statement**
 1. As analyst, you are working on DB with corrupted data.
 Cleaning/fixing it requires extensive business logic.
-2. As analyst, you are running several very similar and heavy(long) quires, which differs from each other only by a few parameters.
+2. As analyst, you are running several very similar and heavy(long) queries, which differs from each other only by a few parameters.
 Maintaining these queries is a nightmare.

 How do you propose to solve these problems?